-Harley Ellsworth French was born in Delphi, Indiana, on December 7, 1873.
+Harley Ellsworth French was born December 7, 1873, in Delphi, Indiana.
 He was one of eight children born to David (also known as Charles) and Mina (Fischer) French.
 He was educated in the public schools of Kearney, Nebraska, and Palouse, Washington.
 After graduation from Palouse High School, he attended Spokane College, as well as the University of Idaho.
 During this time, he passed a qualifying examination and began teaching in rural schools in Washington and Idaho.

 He graduated from Washington State College in Pullman, Washington, in 1902, with a Bachelor of Arts degree.
 During his time at the College, he was initiated into Phi Beta Kappa, was editor- in-chief of the student newspaper, a member of the debate team, and student body president.
 He earned his Doctor of Medicine degree from Northwestern University in Evanston, Illinois, in 1907.
 While at Northwestern, he pledged for Nu Sigma Nu, a medical fraternity.
 He was also a member of Alpha Omega Alpha, an honorary medical fraternity.

 He next joined the faculty at the University of South Dakota in Vermillion as a professor of anatomy and physiology.
 He attended four summer sessions at the University of Chicago, and graduated with a Master of Science degree in 1911.
 In 1910, he married Mable Townsley of Vermillion on September 3, 1910.
 The couple had two children: Mary Margaret and Burton Townsley.